Woutitit/woutitit.github.io/song-creation-routine.md

 ## Stage 3: Make a priority list
 *Note: Adding to the list shouldn't always necessarily come after stage 2, if you happen to have ideas pop up at any time, just add them of course.*

 Now, you've probably got a good chunk of song, assuming that in stage 1 you laid (most of) your track down.
 Your chours (most likely) sounds okay so now it's making a decision on what to work on next.
 Deciding this can be hard which is why I advice you to listen through everything you already have (assuming you more or less have a song or parts of it) once or multiple times, listen critically and then note down (read: make a todo list) faults in a document.
+Store it in the same folder as your project (and call it notes.txt).

 The notes can be about anything (composition, arrangement, mixing, sound design...).
 Now, in the early stages of your song, do this on a macro scale.
 Something like "the B section needs a total rework" or "Need to add one more chorus at the end" or "Add an intro".
 You can also already go in a few micro details like "I need to add vibrato on x and y notes" but try to not be too specfic yet as it will clutter.